 Issues and Concerns

 Finally, the researchers noted that GPS monitoring is not a panacea.
 The systems can give false positives for violations.
-For example, sometimes a monitored offender "disappears" simply because he is in an underground location, forgets to recharge the battery that powers the system, or even decides to go to sleep under an electric blanket that disrupts the GPS signal.
+For example, sometimes a monitored individual "disappears" simply because he is in an underground location, forgets to recharge the battery that powers the system, or even decides to go to sleep under an electric blanket that disrupts the GPS signal.
 In these instances, the system would send an alert even though no criminal activity was taking place.

 For More Information